-BASF hosts Strategic Food Security Dialogue to explore the potential growth of Egyptian agriculture
+BASF hosts strategic Food Security Dialogue to explore the potential growth of Egyptian agriculture

 Concluding his remarks, Farouk asserted that the coming years represent a historic opportunity for Egypt to consolidate its position as a regional agricultural power and a key international player in global food security.

-For his part, Mr. Gustavo Palerosi, Senior Vice President, BASF Agricultural Solutions EMEA & CIS, outlined BASF's commitment, drawing on over 160 years of global experience and more than 70 years in the Egyptian market.
+For hi more than 70 years in the Egyptian market.
 He stated that modern technologies and smart solutions can create a significant leap in agricultural productivity, and the company is dedicated to integrating innovation and sustainability to support Egyptian farmers and elevate crop quality to international standards.

 In the same context, Eng.
 Mohsen El Beltagy, Chairman of the Horticultural Export Improvement Association (HEIA), stressed that training and capacity-building programs for farmers to use modern technologies, particularly to address the challenges facing Egyptian farmers, such as climate change, represent a cornerstone for achieving sustainable agricultural development.
 He explained that the association places this priority at the forefront of its agenda to ensure higher productivity and improved export quality.